Blest215/LANCE/README.md

 # LANCE
-LANCE: A Language-centric Autonomous Network for Collaborative Edge-services in Heterogeneous IoT Environments
+A Language-centric Autonomous Network for Collaborative Edge-services in Heterogeneous IoT Environments